Permits: How to get residence permit and CPR number

 Nordic citizens are included under agreements between the Nordic countries that specify the right to enter and reside in Denmark without possession of a residence permit.

-Citizens of Nordic countries do not need a residence and work permit, but they must bring along the Inter-Nordic Agreement for Change of Address and visit Citizen Services to obtain your Health Insurance Card and CPR number
+Citizens of Nordic countries do not need a residence and work permit, but they must bring along the Inter-Nordic Agreement for Change of Address and visit Citizen Services to obtain their Health Insurance Card and CPR number

 Nordic citizens are free to reside, study and work in Denmark without a permit.